Competition Success Stories

 Katherine said, “The WMG Academy gave me the confidence to be able to push myself.
 It’s different from other schools and sixth forms because you gain so much experience of the outside world.
 The industry work experience placements allowed me get better grades and improve my CV.”

 Katherine’s mum said, “Because of the atmosphere at WMG Academy, Katherine has grown into a confident young woman.
 The students are treated like adults and Katherine responded very well to that from day one.
 She felt the world of work was at her fingertips.”

 Joel Ambrose Brown

-Joel’s mum said: “I am delighted we took the big risk of leaving his old school as Joel was very happy at WMG and he’s now very happy in life.
-He was exposed to industry standard practice and that’s down to coming to WMG Academy.”
+Joel’s mum said, “I am delighted we took the big risk of leaving his old school, as Joel was really happy at WMG and he’s now very happy in life.
+He was exposed to industry standard practice and that’s down to coming to the WMG Academy.”

-Miranda is now a qualified Civil Engineer with Morgan Sindall, after graduating with a Masterd Degree from Coventry University.
-She feels her time at WMG Academy equipped her with skills difficult to find at other schools and colleges.
+Miranda is now a qualified Civil Engineer with Morgan Sindall, after graduating with a Master’s Degree from Coventry University.
+She feels her time at the WMG Academy equipped her with skills difficult to find at other schools and colleges.

-She said: “The reason I was able to walk into my job at Morgan Sindall so easily was because of WMG Academy.
+She said, “The reason I was able to walk into my job at Morgan Sindall so easily was because of the WMG

-Joe is now studying computer science at York University and is putting skills learnt at WMG Academy to good use.
+Joe left the WMG Academy with A grades in Maths, Physics and Chemistry A Levels and a Distinction* in Engineering.
+He is now studying Computer Science at York University and is putting skills learnt at the WMG Academy to good use.